Project

 Manual Compaction for MRI's GC (`GC.compact`)

-Added by tenderlovemaking (Aaron Patterson) about 5 years ago.
-Updated almost 5 years ago.
+Added by tenderlovemaking (Aaron Patterson) almost 6 years ago.
+Updated over 5 years ago.

 Status: